vk46/vk46/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working an Full-Stack Engineer.
+- 🔭 I’m currently working as a Full-Stack Engineer.

 **Languages and Tools:**